Is there something you’ve been wanting to do, become, or have but you can never make it happen? Could the Inner Critic be holding you back?

 - “If I’m not nice to everyone, people will hate me and think I’m a terrible person.”

-You will learn/discover your Triggers, your Fears, your Protective Patterns, and the pain/s that the Critic (or Perfectionist, or Procrastinator or People-Pleaser) has been protecting you from.
+Through a trauma-informed/sensitive coaching approach, you will learn/discover your Triggers, your Fears, your Protective Patterns, and the pain/s that the Critic (or Perfectionist, or Procrastinator or People-Pleaser) has been protecting you from.

 You will transform those seemingly illogical but very powerful limiting beliefs into more truthful, supportive and life-enhancing beliefs that help free you to be who you are (Self) and live life in alignment with your values.